martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 method that uses the version number, connection ID, and server state that is persistent across connections.
-It MUST NOT use client controlled information other than the version number and connection ID; for example, the client's IP address and port.i
+It MUST NOT use client controlled information other than the version number and connection ID; for example, the client's IP address and port.

 ## Packet Length Offset

-The Packet Length Offset is a 64-bit unsigned integer with a maximum value of 2^62 - 1.
+The Packet Length Offset is a 62-bit unsigned integer.
 All long headers have a packet length field; this value is added to all packet lengths, modulo 2^62, to form the value sent on the wire in all long headers, sent from either endpoint.

 Aside from greasing the packet length field, this parameter provides a low-cost means for the server to determine if the client and server share a valid version aliasing context.
-For example, if the server loses state after sending a version_aliasing transport parameter, the derived packet length offset isi extremely unlikely to be consistent with the size of the UDP datagram.
+For example, if the server loses state after sending a version_aliasing transport parameter, the derived packet length offset is extremely unlikely to be consistent with the size of the UDP datagram.
+Due to possible packet concatenation, a packet is clearly not decryptable if the packet length is larger than the size of the UDP datagram payload.

 To reduce header overhead, servers MAY consistently use a Packet Length Offset of zero if and only if it either (1) never sends Retry packets, or (2) can